PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-11 09:37:21
+Last updated: 2024-04-11 09:37:58
-Random Quote: Never give power to the big man. - Alfie Solomons
+Random Quote: When you start moving furniture around, people stub their toes and get upset. - Don Neto